ghc-proposals/ghc-proposals/proposals/0000-constraint-based-arrow-notation.md

   1. **Implement this change, but gate it behind a separate language extension.**

-     I outlined in the previous section why I think this isn’t worth doing, and it would complicate the implementation but provide relatively little value.
-Still, it’s always an option.
+     I outlined in the previous section why I think this isn’t worth doing, and it would significantly complicate the implementation to maintain support for both desugarings yet provide relatively little value.
+Still, it’s an option if backwards-compatibility is deemed too important.

   2. **Implement this change, but use the nested tuple representation of the original paper instead of the flat representation of this proposal.**